-There are five classes of available IP ranges: Class A, Class B, Class C, Class D and Class E, while only A, B, and C are commonly used.
-Each class allows for a range of valid IP addresses.
-Below is a listing of these addresses.
+With an IPv4 IP address, there are five classes of available IP ranges: Class A, Class B, Class C, Class D and Class E, while only A, B, and C are commonly used.
+Each class allows for a range of valid IP addresses, shown in the following table.

 IP address breakdown